 Figure 4.
-Storage elements without VVOL utilization
+Storage elements without VVol utilization

-When the use of VMware virtual volumes (VVOLs) is enabled for a service, it is assigned to a space which must reside on a single storage system (see drawing below).
-Such system holds a storage resource (XIV group pool or Spectrum Virtualize/Storwize child pool) connected to the service.
+When the use of VMware virtual volumes (VVols) is enabled for a service, it is assigned to a space which must reside on a single storage system (see drawing below).
+Such system holds a storage resource (XIV group pool or child pool on storage systems that run IBM Spectrum Virtualize) connected to the service.
 For XIV storage systems, the storage resource consists of the following pools: